tensormaker/crappycalc/README.md

 - [Motoko developer docs](https://internetcomputer.org/docs/current/developer-docs/build/cdks/motoko-dfinity/motoko/)
 - [Mops usage instructions](https://j4mwm-bqaaa-aaaam-qajbq-cai.ic0.app/#/docs/install)

-## 💡 Tips
+## 💡 Tips and Tricks

-- Customiza tu codigo en el archivo `.prettierrc` y corre `npm run format`.
+- Customize your project's code style by editing the `.prettierrc` file and then running `npm run format`.
-- Reduce la latencia de actualizacion agregando el flag `--emulator` a `dfx start`.
+- Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
-- Instala paquetes de Motoko corriendo `npx ic-mops add <package-name>`.
-Aquí hay una [lista de paquetes disponibles](https://mops.one/).
+- Install a Motoko package by running `npx ic-mops add <package-name>`.
+Here is a [list of available packages](https://mops.one/).
-- Separa el manejo del frontend y el backend corriendo `npm run frontend` y `npm run backend` en terminales separadas.
+- Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.